 Another is to see how many words they can get out of "Red Hat Hawaiian Luau Happy Birthday" which can be fun, too.
 Or just Happy Birthday (persons name).
 Both games don't require much exertion and keeps the brains thinking.

 Get some fake flowers or leis and unstring them, then see how fast people can make them again with needles and thread.

 You mentioned that many of the ladies would not be able to do the hula dancing.
 That's probably true, but many of them would be able to try to do it, and the others would love to see their efforts.
-I speak from experience on this - everyone enjoys seeing other folks trying something new.

 How about toss the coconut into a bucket or pail.
 Underhand is OK!
 How about musical chairs instead-to Hawaiian music or island music?
 That's walking instead of dancing & fun for everyone- unless they are real party-poopers!
 You could have little or big prizes for the winners.
 McDonald's gift cards to lip gloss to Barettes- Travel Mug & Dunkin Donuts Card, shower gel & a new comb for men or video of baseballs great moments ,Etc.;Or dinner out gift card & movie tickets, or summer blanket, with sunscreen & beach umbrella, a picnic basket full of plastic plates, cups, forks, knives & spoons & nice napkins & gift card to a deli or grocery store, or tickets to an amusment park or zoo.
-Whatever you decide - I hope you have fun.

 Oh -I just realized - Red Hat is all women.
 Sorry.